What to do if your landlord is trying to raise your rent unreasonably ?

 Negotiate Value Adds Alongside Rent Hikes

-If the landlord won’t retreat from the full increase, try to negotiate other value additions to help justify the higher rent like covered parking, upgraded appliances, additional storage etc. This makes the spike slightly more reasonable.
+If the landlord doesn’t retreat from the full increase, try to negotiate other value additions to help justify the higher rent, like covered parking, upgraded appliances, additional storage, etc. This makes the spike slightly more reasonable.
 Get any concessions in writing before agreeing.

 Threaten Moving Out if Rent Becomes Unaffordable